91 Sights in Milan, Italy (with Map and Images)

 Show sight on map

-The Church of San Gabriele Arcangelo in Mater Dei is a Catholic place of worship included in a parish complex of twentieth -century conception located in Milan in via Termopili, near Viale Monza, in the territory of the Turro's decanity.
-It was designed starting from 1956 by the brothers Achille and Pier Giacomo Castiglioni at the request of Cardinal Giovanni Battista Montini, future Pope Paul VI, and the construction is completed in 1959.
+The church of San Gabriele Arcangelo in Mater Dei is a Catholic place of worship inserted in a twentieth-century parish complex located in Milan in Via Termopili, near Viale Monza, in the territory of the Turro Deanery.
+It was designed starting in 1956 by the brothers Achille and Pier Giacomo Castiglioni at the request of Cardinal Giovanni Battista Montini, the future Pope Paul VI, and the construction was completed in 1959.

 Wikipedia: Chiesa di San Gabriele Arcangelo in Mater Dei (IT)